State-based Modal Logics for Free Choice: Expressive Power and Normal Forms

 The formulas $\chi^k_s$ are discussed also in \cite{hella2014}, and the formulas $\chi^k_s$ and $\theta^k_s$ are modal versions of the propositional characteristic formulas defined in \cite{yangvaananen2016,yang2017}.
 Table \ref{table:characteristic_formulas} presents a summary of the different characteristic formulas we consider.

-Table \ref{table:characteristic_formulas} also illustrates the main results in the remaining part of this section: we will use Hintikka formulas $\chi^k_s$ and $\theta^k_s$ for states to construct characteristic formulas for different types of state properties, and the formula for a given type of property will, in turn, be used to show that the logic it belongs to is expressively complete with respect to that type of property.
-Each of the property characteristic formulas also exemplifies the disjunctive normal form for the logic in question.
+Table \ref{table:characteristic_formulas} also illustrates the main results of the remaining part of this section: we will use Hintikka formulas $\chi^k_s$ and $\theta^k_s$ for states to construct characteristic formulas for different types of state properties, and the formula for a given type of property will, in turn, be used to show that the logic it belongs to is expressively complete with respect to that type of property.
+Each of the characteristic formulas for a type of property also exemplifies the disjunctive normal form for the logic in question.
 Similar disjunctive normal forms are studied in the modal context in, for example, \cite{hella2014,kontinen2014,hella2015}; and in the propositional context in, for example, \cite{yangvaananen2016,yang2017,CiardelliRoelofsen2011}.

 We now give the proofs of our expressive completeness results in order.
-We start with a folklore result that $\ML$ is complete for $\mathbb{F}$.
+We start with the folklore result that $\ML$ is complete for $\mathbb{F}$.
 Hereafter, we often abbreviate a pointed state model $(M,s)$ in a property $\PPP$ simply as $s$.

-\begin{definition}[Characteristic formulas for properties in $\mathbb{F}$] For any $\PPP\in \mathbb{F}$ and $k\in \mathbb{N}$, the \emph{$k$-th characteristic formula} $\nu^k_\PPP\in \ML$ of $\PPP$ is defined as follows:
+\begin{definition}[Characteristic formulas for properties in $\mathbb{F}$] For any $\PPP\in \mathbb{F}_\mathsf{X}$ and $k\in \mathbb{N}$, the \emph{$k$-th characteristic formula} $\nu^{\mathsf{X},k}_\PPP\in \ML$ of $\PPP$ is defined as follows: